girobusan/latid/docs/en/required_knowledge.md

 skill level for content editor/developer.

-To run a Latid site
+To edit content of Latid site
 -------------------

 One, who wants to edit content, needs to know: